 The Commission may impose additional bond amounts as it deems necessary.

 The premium that you pay for a Wyoming Oil and Gas Well Surety Bond is dependent on credit and depth and the number of wells.
-Our rates start at $100 for bond amounts $10,000 and under with good credit.
-Bond amounts over $10,000 start at 1% of the bond amount with good credit.
-For bond amounts over $50,000, personal and business financial statements may be required.
-Contact our Surety Bond Specialists for a free quote.
+Contact our Surety Bond Specialists for a referral to an agency that writes these bonds.

 The Commission must be notified at least 30 days in advance of a change in ownership of a well.
 The notification must include a list of all wells pending transfer with well name, API number, and the legal description and well status.